microsoft/PowerShell-DSC-for-Linux/README.txt

     b.
 These build tools:
         i.
 GNU Make
         ii. g++
+		iii.
+Python version 2.5 or later, the package python-devel
 	c.
 Open Management Infrastructure (OMI) 1.0.8. http://theopengroup.org/software/omi
+		i. pam-devel
+		ii. openssl-devel

 Building and installing the Local Configuration Manager and Linux Resource Providers
 ----------------------------------------------------------------------
-1. Extract DSC_for_Linux.tar into a directory that you will build it from.
+1. Extract PSDSCLinux.tar into a directory that you will build it from.
 2. Download and extract OMI 1.0.8 into a directory named "omi-1.0.8" in a directory parallel to the LCM and Providers directory.
 The directory tree should look something like:

    ./configure